algorandfoundation/docs/docs/get-started/dapps/reach.md

 ```

-The functions in the frontend are called from the backend using the interact interface.
-Notice in the code below, `interact.getSale()` which returns nftID, reservePrice and lenInBlocks.
-The Creator of the auction publishes the auction params for NFT id,  reservePrice and lenInBlocks and commits to the blockchain.
-The Bidder sees the params.
-If the entire DApp is waiting for a single participant to act, such as when at a play the entire theater  waits in anticipation for the stage hands to draw the curtains, then you either need a pay or publish.
-If the single participant is sharing information, then you need a publish; but if they are only paying a previously known amount, then you need a pay.
-This kind of transfer always explicitly names the party acting, as in:

 ## Publish Information and Pay

+The next section introduces `.pay()` and `.publish()` functionality, allowing participants to pay the contract and each other.
+They also enable the contract to pay out any remaining funds before exiting.
+Pay or Publish are often needed when the entire dApp is waiting for a single participant to act.
+If a participant is sharing information, then you need `publish()`.
+When paying a previously known amount, use `pay()`.
+This kind of transfer always explicitly names the acting participant.

-Publish will write information to the blockchain, such as the reserve price.
+Publish writes information to the blockchain.
+In this case, it is writing the nft ID, reserve price, and length in blocks.

 ```
 Creator.publish(nftId, reservePrice, lenInBlocks);
 ```

-This snippet makes a payment amount transaction from the creator for the specified NFT:
+Here, the creator makes a payment amount transaction for the specified NFT:

 ```